 In this context, let’s evaluate a few of the options available to your business today.
 After all, there is a moral and legal obligation to keep customer interests safe.

-Knowledge-Based Authentication (KBA)
+What is Knowledge-Based Authentication (KBA)

 KBA is among the most common identity verification methods where the customer is posed a question, the answer to which only he/she is privy to (and which may include a time limit by which the answer must be provided).
 This approach has a relatively high risk of failure as the challenge questions are limited in variation and fraudsters can often find the answers on social networking sites.
 More importantly, it does not rely on any government-issued identity, so any person with access to these answers can take undue advantage.
 Intrusiveness is also a concern.

-Biometric Verification & Authentication
+What is Biometric Verification & Authentication

 Biometrics can be used to identify and authenticate individuals based on physical characteristics.
 Biometric techniques include facial recognition, voice recognition, iris and retina scanning and fingerprinting.
 These methods offer a high level of convenience to customers (after initial setup has occurred) as no passwords need to be remembered, no questions need to be answered, etc.